wanforge/quotes/README.md

 ## F
 - 🌛 Failure will never overtake me if my determination to succeed is strong enough.
+- 🌝 Friendship is like money, easier made than kept.
 - 🌱 Faith in oneself is the best and safest course.
 - 🌱 Freedom is not worth having if it does not connote freedom to err.
 - 🎼 Friendship with oneself is all important, because without it one cannot be friends with anyone else in the world.